AKSW/jekyll-rdf/README.md

 </ul>
 ```
 ### Custom SPARQL Query
-We implemented a liquid filter to run custom SPARQL queries.
+We implemented a liquid filter `sparql_query` to run custom SPARQL queries.
 Each occurence of `?resourceUri` gets replaced with the current URI.
-*Hint:* You have to separate query and resultset variables because of Liquids concepts.
+*Caution:* You have to separate query and resultset variables because of Liquids concepts.
 Example:
 ```html
 {% assign query = 'SELECT ?sub ?pre WHERE { ?sub ?pre ?resourceUri }' %}
 {% assign resultset = page.rdf | sparql_query: query %}